-Rana’s Undergraduate Tumour Growth Research
+Rana’s Undergraduate Summer Bursary in Tumour Growth

-I was looking at how the behaviour of endothelial cells, the cell type that make up our blood vessels, changes based on the stiffness of the surface they are grown on.
-I was also looking to see if an increase in stiffness, which occurs as cancers grow, leads to an increase in the ability of endothelial cells to grow, replicate and move, processes a tumour requires them to undergo, in order to recruit its own blood supply.
+She also investigated the effect of an increase in stiffness, which occurs as cancers grow, on endothelial cells.
+She found that there was an increase in the ability of endothelial cells to grow, replicate and move, all processes a tumour requires them to undergo, in order to recruit its own blood supply.

 Anti-angiogenic therapies